What are the Upaniṣads?

 Translations

 Eknath Easwaran's The Upanishads (Nilgiri Press) is the most accessible serious modern translation in English.
 Patrick Olivelle's Oxford World's Classics edition is the rigorous scholarly version.
 Juan Mascaró's Penguin Classics translation reads as poetry but is more interpretive.
-For the contemporary non-dual seeker, Easwaran is the right starting point; Olivelle is what you graduate to when you want to know what the text actually says.
+For the contemporary non-dual seeker, Easwaran is the right starting point.
+Olivelle is what you move to when you want to know what the text actually says.

 — end of entry —